 - Contract negotiation and management.

-- Purchasing best practices, including methods of payment, approved buyers, and formalised approval workflows.
+- Purchasing best practices, including methods of payment, approved buyers, and formalized approval workflows.

 - Collaboration with accounts payable and connection of all purchasing data to the accounting system throughout the procure-to-pay (P2P) process.